Watch time, AKA audience retention, is one of THE most significant ranking factors for YouTube’s algorithm today.

 Choose an image that accurately reflects the content of your video so viewers know what to expect when they click.
 It’s important not to mislead viewers because they’ll be more likely to be disappointed and stop watching.

-And here are some basic specification for creating thumbnail:
+And here are some basic specification for creating a thumbnail:

 - The image file must be under the 2MB limit.